 This module also addresses the psychosocial aspects of managing people with diabetes and complications.
 You will have the opportunity to explore and discuss the best ways to help people who are struggling with the less obvious but hugely important additional challenges such as depression, eating disorders, grief and anxiety which so frequently occur in people with diabetes.

 Throughout this module attention will be given to the importance of person-centred care and strategies to embed this approach into practice.
 Case studies will be used to encourage interactive and experiential learning.
-This module equips students with skills to critically evaluate your practice.
+This module links evidence to clinical practice to enhance critical thinking.

 - 2 hours of demonstrations

 - 11 hours of practical classes and workshops